aar0nbennett/TossBot/README.md

 # TossBot
-This is a discord bot created by me to be used by my friends and I for fun.
+This is a personal coding project for myself to practice coding and using discord.py.
+But also for fun to use for my friends and I in our discord servers.

-It allows us to have a economic system in the discord and use that fake money for a multitude of things.
-Such as betting on video games, playing casino games, or buying vanty roles and items.
-This bot will also moderate chat and other things
+Aspirational goals for this project is to have different sectors for the discord like an Economic sector, Casino sector, Moderation sector, etc. These will work hand in hand with each other and play a role in each others sector.
+So far implemented attributes are swear moderation and swear jar, basic honor system betting, and a few display commands.

+### Note
-Note: This bot is a work in progress and is still in Alpha stages
+This is a work in progress and not close to completion.

+**Project is still in alpha stages.**